 Do all pedestrian accident cases go to court?

 The simple answer is no. There is always a possibility for an out-of-court settlement.
 Many who are involved in these types of accidents tend to seek out this possibility because court expenses can be quite costly for an individual, as well as unpredictable.
 However, we do recommend that you hire a knowledgeable South Florida pedestrian accident lawyer to help you make sure you receive the compensation you are entitled to.
 Your attorney will then advise you on when the best time to file a lawsuit is in regard to your specific case.
 In most instances, the sooner you file, the better.
 Every state has a statute of limitations for these types of accidents, so it important to understand how long you have to file in your state of residence.

-If you or a loved one has been injured or killed in a pedestrian accident due to the negligence of a car or truck driver, motorcyclist, or due to premises liability and would like to learn more about your legal rights, please contact Zimmerman & Frachtman online or call (954) 509-1900 or toll free at (800) 886-LAWS.
+If you or a loved one has been injured or killed in a pedestrian accident due to the negligence of a car or truck driver, motorcyclist, or due to premises liability and would like to learn more about your legal rights, please contact Zimmerman & Frachtman online or call (954) 509-1900.
 Our personal injury and pedestrian accident law firm offers free consultations and charge you only if we win your case.